All About Air Filters- Change is Good

 Do I have options other than disposable filters?

 Some manufacturers make a filter which is designed to last up to 12 months.
 It has a high MERV rating (12–14), and is wider, thicker and larger than the normal 1-inch household filter.
 Your system may require some modification in order to use this particular filter.
-Talk to your heating and cooling system professionals about this option.
+Consider talking to heating and cooling system professionals at Costello Climate Control about this option.